 - Irritated skin, including redness, soreness, and swollenness

 - Dry, itchy skin over the varicose veins

 As the stasis dermatitis progresses, the swelling will spread beyond the ankle to the calf.
 You may also experience venous ulcers (red to violet-colored open sores), which appear on the lower legs and tops of the feet.
 These venous ulcers may leak fluid and scab & scar when they heal.

 How is stasis dermatitis treated?

 Prescription ointments are necessary when these symptoms develop.
 Prevention of this skin condition includes elevation of the legs when sitting or reclining, frequent walks or another exercise, a thick protective moisturizer, and compression stockings (which can be purchased at pharmacies).

 If you have/had heart disease, surgery, or an injury to the area, please notify Dr. Naomi Brooks.
 Medical tests may be necessary to find out exactly why you have poor circulation in your legs.

 Your condition will need to be diagnosed by a dermatologist.
-When you schedule an appointment at Boise Dermatology & Medspa, Dr. Brooks will examine your skin and look for signs of stasis dermatitis.
-If you have this condition, she will create a treatment plan specifically for you.
+When you schedule an appointment at Boise Dermatology & Medspa, Dr. Brooks or her P.A.
+Sammy Verner will examine your skin and look for signs of stasis dermatitis.
+If you have this condition, they will create a treatment plan specifically for you.
 Contact Boise Dermatology online or by calling (208) 888-0660.